Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Evaluation - Learning From Nonlinear RTMPC

 \subsection{Hardware Evaluation}

 We experimentally evaluate the ability of the policy to perform a flip on a real multirotor, under real-world uncertainties such as model errors (e.g., inaccurate thrust to battery voltage mappings, aerodynamic coefficients, moments of inertia) and external disturbances (e.g., ground effect).
 The tested policy is obtained using DAgger+SA-$25$ trained after $2$ demonstrations (the first with \ac{DA}, the second for fine-tuning), as the method represents a good trade-off between performance, robustness and training time.
-As in \cref{sec:evaluation_linear}, we deploy the learned policy on an onboard \texttt{Nvidia Jetson TX2}, where it runs at $100$Hz.
-The maneuver includes a take-off/landing phase consisting of a $1$m ramp on $x$-$y$-$z$ in $\text{W}$ and overall has a total duration of $6$s.
+As in \cref{sec:evaluation_linear}, we deploy the learned policy on an onboard \texttt{Nvidia Jetson TX2}, where it runs at $100$ Hz.
+The maneuver includes a take-off/landing phase consisting of a $1$ m ramp on $x$-$y$-$z$ in $\text{W}$ and overall has a total duration of $6$ s.
 The maneuver is repeated $5$ times in a row, to demonstrate repeatability, recording successful execution of the maneuver and successful landing at the designated location in all the cases. \cref{fig:flip_timelapse} shows a time-lapse of the different phases of the maneuver (excluding the ramp from and to the landing location).
 The 3D position of the robot, as well as the direction of its thrust vector, are shown for two runs in \cref{fig:rtnmc_experiment_state_traj}, highlighting the large distance and altitude traveled in a short time. \cref{fig:rtnmc_experiment_actuation} additionally shows some critical parameters of the maneuvers, such as the attitude and the angular velocity, as well as thrust and the vertical velocities.
-It highlights that the robot rotates at up to $11$rad/s, and the overall $360^\circ$ rotation takes about $0.5$s.
-Overall, these results validate our numerical analysis and highlight the robustness and performance of a policy efficiently trained from $2$ demonstrations and about $100$s of training time.
+It highlights that the robot rotates at up to $11$ rad/s, and the overall $360^\circ$ rotation takes about $0.5$ s. \b{In addition, the maneuver is repeated under even more challenging uncertainties, obtained by attaching either (a) a slung-load or (b) a drag surface to the robot, as shown in \cref{fig:rtnmc_experiment_state_traj}, deploy the policy onboard at $500$ Hz.
+The experiment is repeated $3$ consecutive times per disturbances, achieving $100\%$ success rate, and a resulting trajectory for each disturbance is shown in \cref{fig:rtnmc_experiment_state_traj}\footnote{Note that the gains of the cascaded attitude controller were increased compared to the scenario without extra disturbances.
+This was done to account for the fact that the attitude controller is not explicitly robust/adaptive to these new uncertainties, unlike the learned policy}}.
+Overall, these results validate our numerical analysis and highlight the robustness and performance of a policy efficiently trained from $2$ demonstrations and about $100$ s of training time.
 Our video submission \cite{video_submission} includes an additional experiment demonstrating near-minimum time navigation from one position to another, starting and ending with velocity close to zero, using a policy trained with two demonstrations (DAgger+SA-$25$).